murpjack/crypto-balance/README.md

 # crypto-balance
-Follow the crypto market without opening anymore tabs in your browser
+Follow Bitcoin and friends, without opening anymore tabs in your browser